Skip to content

 [False True False True False]

-Source code in tinygrad/mixin/math.py
+Source code in tinygrad/mixin/elementwise.py

-def isinf(self, detect_positive: bool = True, detect_negative: bool = True):
+def isinf(self, detect_positive: bool = True, detect_negative: bool = True) -> Self:

 """